Mitigating Biases for Instruction-following Language Models via Bias Neurons Elimination: Methods

 \subsection{Quantifying Skill Relevance}

 We utilize an attribution method \citep{shrikumar2016not} to extract the importance of neurons from the pre-trained language models.
-It is usually used to derive importance of the input features \textit{(i.g., pixel, token)} for performing a specific task, but \citet{yang2023task} expands the attribution formula to the importance of intermediate neurons.
+It is usually used to derive the importance of the input features \textit{(i.g., pixel, token)} for performing a specific task, but \citet{yang2023task} expands the attribution formula to the importance of intermediate neurons in language models.
 Formally, suppose we have a function $\mathcal{P}:\mathbb{R}^{d}\rightarrow[0,1]^{m}$ that represents a language model.
-The contribution of a neuron $h_{i}$ to the prediction of an output text $y$ using an instruction $\mathcal{I}$ and a text input $x$ for $\mathcal{P}$ is defined as follows:
+The contribution of an $i$-th neuron for representation $h$ to the prediction of an output text $y$ using an instruction $\iota \in \mathcal{I}$ and a text input $x$ for $\mathcal{P}$ is defined as follows: